Help your loved ones stay independent

 Libraries offer computer training and buddies to help people get online and also social events for older people.

-If you are worried that you or someone you know is lonely, there are schemes and services run by local organisations that can help across Cambridgeshire,
+If you are worried that you or someone you know is lonely, find out about ways to beat loneliness and social isolation.

 HOOP (Housing Options for Older People)